nliaudat/weatherstation/README.md

 ## Direction Vane

-The direction vane use an 1.2$ HMC5883L Magnetometer and a magnet.
+The direction vane use an 1.2$ HMC5883L or QMC5883L Magnetometer and a magnet.
 The simplest is the best !

 I've made a [precise calibration script](https://github.com/nliaudat/magnetometer_calibration) if needed to correct hard & soft iron effects with ellipsoid fitting.